regyeduardo/Python-API-Development---Comprehensive-Course-for-Beginners/fastapi/notes.md

 ### SQLALCHEMY
 - SQLALCHEMY is one of the most popular python ORMs
 - It is stand-alone library and has no association with FastAPI, It can be used with any other python web frameworks or any python based application

+## Schema Models 5:29:56
+- Schema/Pydantic Models define the structure of a request & response
+- This ensure that when a user wants to create a post, the request will only go through if it has a "title" and "content" in the body

+### SQLALCHEMY Models
+- Responsible for defining the columns of our "posts" table within postgres
+- Is used to query, create, delete and update entries within the database